Psychology of referral: what really motivates customers to refer a friend

 "More than features, more than benefits, we are driven to become a member in good standing of the tribe.
 We want to be respected by those we aspire to connect with, we want to know what we ought to do to be part of that circle." - Seth Godin

-How large is the risk of my action being socially ignored or rejected?
-How confident am I that it will be socially recognised and rewarded?
+"How big is the risk of this action being rejected?" vs. "How confident am I that this action will be recognised and rewarded?"

 Psychological balloons and weights